 Being a small town, Granby does not have a public transit system used by locals to get to and from work.

-The per capita income in Granby in 2022 was $47,175, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
-This equates to an annual income of $188,700 for a family of four.
+The per capita income in Granby in 2022 was $45,478, which is upper middle income relative to Colorado and the nation.
+This equates to an annual income of $181,912 for a family of four.
+However, Granby contains both very wealthy and poor people as well.

+Granby is a somewhat ethnically-diverse town.
 The people who call Granby home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Granby residents report their race to be White, followed by Native American.
-Important ancestries of people in Granby include German, English, Irish, Norwegian, and Scottish.
+Important ancestries of people in Granby include German, Irish, Norwegian, English, and Scottish.

 The most common language spoken in Granby is English.
 Other important languages spoken here include Italian and Spanish.